Congyuan-He/Congyuan-He/README.md

 <div align="center">

-<sub>From environmental exposure data to clear, reproducible epidemiologic evidence.</sub>
+<sub>From environmental exposure data to clear evidence—with a few side quests along the way.</sub>

 </div>